By John Esten Cooke in 1862

 Other things lay about in tempting array, but we were approaching Tunstall’s, where the column would doubtless make a charge; and to load down a weary horse was injudicious.
 The advance guard was now in sight of the railroad.
 There was no question about the affair before us.
 The column must cut through, whatever force guarded the railroad; to reach the lower Chickahominy, the guard here must be overpowered.
 Now was the time to use the artillery, and every effort was made to hurry it forward.

 Turnstall’s was now nearly in sight, and that good fellow Captain Frayser, came back and reported one or two companies of infantry at the railroad.
 Their commander had politely beckoned to him as he reconnoitered, exclaiming in wheedling accents, full of Teutonic blandishment, “Koom yay!”
-But this cordial invitation was disregarded; Frayser galloped back and reported, and the ringing voice of the leader ordered “Form platoons! draw sabre! charge!”
-At the word the sabres flashed, a thundering shout arose, and sweeping on in column of platoons, the gray people fell upon their blue adversaries, gobbling them up, almost without a shot.
-It was here that my friend Major Foote got the hideous little wooden pipe he used to smoke afterwards.
+But this cordial invitation was disregarded; Frayser galloped back and reported, and the ringing voice of the leader ordered “Form platoons! draw saber! charge!”
+At the word the sabers flashed, a thundering shout arose, and sweeping on in column of platoons, the gray people fell upon their blue adversaries, gobbling them up, almost without a shot.
+It was here that my friend Major Foote got the hideous little wooden pipe he used to smoke afterward.
 He had been smoking a meerschaum when the order to charge was given; and in the rush of the horsemen, dropped and lost it.
 He now wished to smoke, and seeing that the captain of the Federal infantry had just filled his pipe, leaned down from the saddle, and politely requested him to surrender it.

 “I want to smoke! “growled the Federal captain.

 “This pipe is my property,” said the captain.